top of page

 The noun 'vindicator' is directly derived from the Latin word 'vindicator,' which comes from the verb 'vindicare,' meaning 'to lay claim to' or 'to defend.'
 In ancient Rome, a 'vindicator' was someone who legally defended the rights and ownership of property.
 Over time, the term evolved to describe individuals who advocate for or defend a cause, belief, or individual in order to establish their innocence, righteousness, or justification.
 A 'vindicator' takes on the role of championing and defending the rights, honor, or moral position of another.
 The etymology of 'vindicator' underscores the historical connection between defending one's rights and asserting the righteousness or innocence of a cause or individual.

-Quiz: Find the meaning of the noun vindicator:
+Find the correct meaning of the noun vindicator:

 Try Again!